Lightstreamer/Lightstreamer-lib-client-haxe/tools/python/docs/source/intro.rst

 Quickstart
 **********

-To connect to a Lightstreamer Server, a :class:`lightstreamer.LightstreamerClient` object has to be created, configured, and instructed to connect to the Lightstreamer Server.
+To connect to a Lightstreamer Server, a :class:`.LightstreamerClient` object has to be created, configured, and instructed to connect to the Lightstreamer Server.
 A minimal version of the code that creates a LightstreamerClient and connects to the Lightstreamer Server on *https://push.lightstreamer.com* will look like this:

 .. code-block:: python